XCTEQ/XCFit/README.md

 ## Framework Installation

 XCFit, Cucumberish or OCSlimProject Framework can be installed using Cocoapods.
-XCFit and Cuucmberish can be installed using Carthage as well
+XCFit and Cuucmberish can be installed using Carthage as well.

 ### Cocoapods
 Cocoapods is more automated than Carthage.
 We can create `Podfile` and add specific dependency for the target